AmarJ/GraphCut/README.md

 ## Use case demo:

+### Digitize images
+Kaptur can digitizes hand drawn art, diagrams and signatures.
+Simply snap a picture of your creation and run it through Kaptur to convert your drawing into a digital image with a transparent background.

+Download Kaptur_Runable.zip to try it out!

+### Computer Vision

 Kaptur can digitizes hand drawn art, diagrams and signatures.
 Simply snap a picture of your creation and run it through Kaptur to convert your drawing into a digital image with a transparent background.

 Download Kaptur_Runable.zip to try it out!